Carmel High School (Mundelein, Illinois): Athletics

 Carmel's athletic teams are named Corsairs, and the school's colors are brown, gold, and white.
-Carmel competes in the East Suburban Catholic Conference in its interscholastic athletics program.
+Carmel competes in the Chicago Catholic League and Girls Catholic Athletic Conference in its interscholastic athletics program.

 The school sponsors both men's and women's teams in basketball, cross country, golf, lacrosse, soccer, swimming, tennis, track and field, and volleyball.
 The school sponsors men's teams in baseball, football, and wrestling, and women's teams in cheerleading, gymnastics, pom poms, and softball.
 Although not sponsored by the IHSA, the school also sponsors a men's ice hockey team.

 The following teams have won their respective IHSA sponsored state tournament: